Download

 Citation

-Laura A Harvey & James Rockey, 2020.
-“The declining fortunes of (most) American workers,” University of East Anglia School of Economics Working Paper Series 2020-04, School of Economics, University of East Anglia, Norwich, UK.
+Laura A Harvey & James Rockey, 2025.
+“Long-Run Stagnation in US Real Wages: An Unconditional Quantile Approach,” University of East Anglia School of Economics Working Paper Series 2020-04, School of Economics, University of East Anglia, Norwich, UK.

 Abstract